Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples

 We consider a simple binary classification distribution shift model from~\citet{nagarajan2021UnderstandingFailureModes,garg2021LeveragingUnlabeledData}, and adapt the analysis from~\citet{garg2021LeveragingUnlabeledData} to show that recalibrating provably succeeds within this model.
-Specifically, we show that the conformal predictor TPS with QTC yields the desired coverage of $1-\alpha$ on the target distribution based on unlabeled examples.
+Specifically, we show that the conformal predictor TPS with QTC-T yields the desired coverage of $1-\alpha$ on the target distribution based on unlabeled examples.

-We start by describing the distribution shift model from~\citet{nagarajan2021UnderstandingFailureModes}.
+The distribution shift model from~\citet{nagarajan2021UnderstandingFailureModes} is as follows.
 Consider a binary classification problem with response $y \in \{-1, 1 \}$ and with two features $\vx = [\xinv, \xspr] \in \reals^2$, an invariant one and a spuriously correlated one.
 The source and target distributions $\setP$ and $\setQ$ over the feature vector and label are defined as follows.
-The label $y$ is uniform distributed over $\{-1 , 1 \}$.
+The label $y$ is uniformly distributed over $\{-1 , 1 \}$.
 The invariant fully-predictive feature $\xinv$ is uniformly distributed in an interval determined by the constants $c>\gamma \geq 0$, with the interval being conditional on $y$: